 \subsection{Spinning \sks}

 Instead of simply colliding \sks, we also investigated colliding spinning \sks.
 We achieved this by numerically evolving an initial condition of two rotating hedgehog \sks boosted towards each other.
 We chose the \sks to be orientated in the attractive channel, and rotate in the same direction and angular frequency.
 This is similar to a constant global isorotation, and the Skyrmions remain in the attractive channel.
-This is similar to a constant global isorotation.
 It is known that for $m_\pi=0$ spinning \sks are not stable as they radiate pions \cite{Schroers:1993yk, Battye:2005nx}.
 This is not a problem when we considered $m_\pi=0$ as the scattering takes place well before the \sks stop spinning.